Ninetailed

 type Page = (properties?: Object) => Promise<void>;

 While most of the time you will call this page method with no arguments, you may optionally specify any properties you would like to associate with the page view event.
-This can be useful for creating Audiences.
-For example, if the category to which viewed blog posts belong is not contained within the URL of the blog posts, but you'd like to create an Audience of visitors who have viewed blog posts of a certain category a certain number of times, you can pass the category along as a custom property:
+This can be useful for when creating Audiences.
+For example, if the category to which viewed blog posts belong is not contained within the URL of the blog posts but you'd like to create an Audience of visitors who have viewed blog posts of a certain category a certain number of times, you can pass the category along in the argument:

 page({'category': 'YOUR_BLOG_CATEGORY'})